 After running the above code, a new file named newdatafile.txt will be created.
 It will contain the new scores.

 6.4.
 Working with files and directories

-Perl 6 can list the contents of a directory without running shell commands (using ls) as seen in a previous example.
+Perl 6 can list the contents of a directory without resorting to shell commands (by using 1s, for example).